ramadis/slang/README.md

 **Program Class**: Represents the program by holding an array of Instructions
 ```
 fromString: returns a Program from a valid S language program string.
-getCode: returns the code for the Given program
+getCode(primeExp = true): returns the code for the given Program.
+Set primeExp to true to get the prime expression (2^...) and set to false to get the Gödel Numbering's square brackets syntax ([...] - 1).
 ```
 **Instruction Class**: Represents an instruction, with its encoding representation.
 ```